mikegcoleman/hybrid-workshop/README.md

 8781ec54ba04: Mounted from library/nginx
 latest: digest: sha256:c89bbabda050e5eba0f8ee3bf40a0c672da08107e612e58062b97988ea463277 size: 1155
 ```

+### <a name="task2.3"></a> Task 2.3: Deploy the Web App

 Now let's run our application by by creating a new service.

+Services are application building blocks (although in many cases an application will only have one service, such as this example).
+Services are based on a single Docker image.
+Tasks are the individual Docker containers that execute the application.
+When you create a new service you instantiate at least one task automatically, but you can scale the number of tasks up to meet the needs of your service.

+#### Create a new service

+To create a new service you issue the `docker service create` command.

 ```
 $ docker service create \